/ Elgin Work Accident Lawyer

 No matter the setting or severity, every case deserves careful evaluation and swift legal action.

-Understanding Workers’ Compensation in Illinois
+How to Handle Workers’ Compensation in Illinois

-What Happens When Workers’ Comp Falls Short in Elgin
+Beyond Workers’ Comp in Elgin

 While workers’ compensation can handle many injuries, it often falls short to meet all your financial and personal needs, especially if your injury leads to long-term disability or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the option to file a civil lawsuit against a negligent party in addition to their workers’ comp claim.